boyplus/Udemy-Vue/lecture/vue.md

 -> if we want to create submit form button, we have to use **@click.prevent = "function"** to prevent the send the data to the server (like preventDefault())

+### Chapter 12 "Directive"

+-> we can use default vue directive and also create our own directive

+### Chapter 13 "Filters and Mixins"

+->